GuilleX7/ExplodeAny/README.md

 ## Features
  - Allows to configure the breakage of **vanilla-unbreakable** blocks
- - Each pair of type of explosion and damaged block can be **completely customized** easily
+ - Each pair of type of explosion and damaged block can be easily **customized**
  - **Easy** to configure
  - Lightweight, **performance** oriented
  - Support for **other plugins**